 Prime Minister Benjamin Netanyahu is secure in office, but commands nothing like the consensus enjoyed by Sharon.
 The old Left-Right divide is indeed over, but Israel remains bitterly split between political and ideological camps.
 Indeed, with Sharon’s passing, it seems that Israel’s politics did not so much re-divide as shatter into a thousand pieces.

 Perhaps all this is wishful thinking.
 Perhaps even if Sharon had not collapsed, the divisions and disagreements in both Israeli and Palestinian society would have proven too great to overcome to produce a lasting peace.
-But as the man fades at long last, one is forced to recollect the eight years he spent in a fathomless state, clinging to life, and perhaps even to a shred of his consciousness.
+But as the man fades at long last, one is forced to recollect the eight years he spent in a fathomless state, clinging to life, and perhaps even to a shred of consciousness.

 “Man,” the Greek poet Pindar once wrote, “is but a shadow’s dream.”
 Ariel Sharon casts a long shadow indeed, and Israel will long live under it, dreaming of what might have been and what can still be.